CAR ACCIDENT INSURANCE CLAIM SETTLEMENT LAWYERS

 How do you determine if your claim was rejected out of bad faith?

 There is no simple way to define bad faith, which is the result of a particular action or inaction taken by the insurance company.
 Like other disputes with car insurance companies, bad faith litigation can take the form of settlement negotiations, decision by an arbitrator, or a court verdict.
 Some of the most common reasons an insurance company is sued are as follows:

-- Refusal to try and reach an agreeable settlement when there is no question as to who is liable;
+- Refusal to try to reach an agreeable settlement when there is no question as to who is liable

-- Failure to give timely response when explaining why a claim was denied.
+- Failure to give a timely response when explaining why a claim was denied

 What types of damages are available to me if I’m found to have received a bad faith claim rejection?